All About BIS?

-Janet Imlach - Manager (Company Secretary)
+Bradley Welch - Manager (Company Secretary)

-Jo Milborrow - Data Officer
+Jo Milborrow - Senior Biodiversity Data Officer

-Jo works five days a week and is the key contact for all standard commercial and partner biodiversity information enquiries, including Local Authority planning application reporting.
+Jo works 5 days a week and is the key contact for all standard commercial and partner biodiversity information enquiries, including Local Authority planning application reporting.
 Leading contact for data exchange with local recorders and other data providers.

 Ben Mullen - Biodiversity Communications Officer

 Ben joined BIS in 2017 to promote and support the wildlife recording community in the BIS area.
 He promotes the work of our local recorders and creates new opportunities for people to get involved in biological recording.
 Ben organises events, training sessions and informative talks to promote wildlife and the identification and recording of it.
 He edits the twice-yearly Recorders Newsletter and promotes the work of BIS and the recorders on social media, the BIS website and in the regular BIS Bulletin. with over 15 years of experience working with volunteers and promoting activities in the conservation sector, a Marsh fritillary habitat restoration project in the Upper Tawe Valley brought him to Wales in 2011.
 After a spell at the National Trust and the burial ground conservation charity, Caring for God’s Acre (CfGA), Ben joined BIS in 2017, a role he initially combined with CfGA before becoming full time at BIS in 2018.